-A endpoint is basically a small form factor, solid state computer optimised for connecting to a data centre or cloud service provider, and is managed centrally by a manufacturer’s operating software.
-They operate in a virtual environment, so software, operating systems and data storage is shared and accessed by those that need it at any time.
-With all data stored in the cloud or local data centre, a endpoint can be accessed by any approved staff member
+An endpoint is basically a small form factor, solid-state computer optimised for connecting to a data centre or cloud service provider and is managed centrally by a manufacturer’s operating software.
+They operate in a virtual environment, so software, operating systems and data storage are shared and accessed by those that need it at any time.
+With all data stored in the cloud or local data centre, an endpoint can be accessed by any approved staff member

-Perhaps the biggest benefit is the central management of a endpoint network.
+Perhaps the biggest benefit is the central management of an endpoint network.

 Space saving is another area where endpoints have it over traditional PCs.
-A endpoint is generally about a quarter the size of a PC, and sits comfortably under a monitor or desk.
+An endpoint is generally about the size of a USB drive.
 They also produce less heat than a fat client, making the operating environment more comfortable and producing less wear on the hardware itself since heat causes components to expand and contract.

 Endpoints also provide organisations with more control over the changes employees can make to their work computer by changing its settings, removing a source of frequent headaches for an IT department.